Chart Color Schemes

 AreaSearch analysis of employment trends sees Wongawilli performing better than 90% of local markets assessed across Australia

-Wongawilli has an educated workforce with prominent representation in essential services sectors.
+Wongawilli has a highly educated workforce with significant representation in essential services sectors.
 Its unemployment rate is 1.8%, lower than the Rest of NSW's 3.8%.
+Employment stability has been maintained over the past year, according to AreaSearch's statistical area data aggregation.

-Agriculture, forestry & fishing employs none of Wongawilli's workers, compared to Rest of NSW's 5.3%.
-The area appears to have limited local employment opportunities.
-Over a 12-month period ending September 2025, employment increased by 0.5% while unemployment rose by 0.1 percentage points.
-In contrast, the Rest of NSW saw employment decline by 0.5% and unemployment rise by 0.4 percentage points.
-State-level data from 25-Nov-25 shows NSW's employment contracted by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wongawilli's employment mix suggests local employment should increase by 6.9% over five years and 14.4% over ten years, though these are simple extrapolations for illustrative purposes only.
+Limited local employment opportunities are suggested by the resident population outnumbering the working population.
+Over a 12-month period ending September 2025, employment increased by 0.5% while unemployment rose by 0.1 percentage points, contrasting with Rest of NSW's employment decline of 0.5% and unemployment rise of 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Wongawilli's employment mix suggests local employment could grow by 6.9% in five years and 14.4% in ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment